Skip Navigation

 Methods

-We highlight five Iranian patients with mutations in DCAF17 gene presenting with variable features of WSS, with symptom onset in early adolescence.
+We highlight five Iranian patients with mutations in the DCAF17 gene presenting with variable features of WSS, with symptom onset in early adolescence.
 Whole exome sequencing identified four homozygous variants (c.436delC, c.982-2A>G, c.580C>T, and c.838+1G>A) within the DCAF17 gene in the probands.
 Patients had variable responses to common therapies, and one patient achieved significant improvement following DBS.

 Conclusion